dbretty/dbretty.Scripts/README.md

 # About

-bretty.lab is a repository and scripts, tips and tricks that I use to build and automate my lab environments including:
+dbretty.Scripts is a repository for scripts, tips and tricks that I have used over the years. **ALL** of the scripts provided here are done so as-is and should be thoroughly reviewed and tested before they are used in production.

-* PowerShell Scripts
-* Terraform Configurations
-* Batch Scripts

 ## Why

 I like to automate things.
-It really is that simple, if you have to perform a task more than twice then there is valur in automating it not only to reduce human error but also to make your life easier (and repeatable)
+It really is that simple, if you have to perform a task more than twice then there is value in automating it not only to reduce human error but also to make your life easier (and repeatable)

 ## Who